dwf/rescued-scipy-wiki/EuroSciPy2008.rst

 -------------------------

  We are very excited to create a venue for the European community of users of the Python programming language in science.
-This conference will bring the presentations and collaboration that [:Developer Zone/Conferences:we've enjoyed at Caltech each year] closer to home for many users of [`http://www.scipy.org`_ SciPy_], [`http://numpy.scipy.org`_ NumPy_] and [`http://www.python.org`_ Python] generally--with a similar focus and schedule.
+This conference will bring the presentations and collaboration that [:Developer Zone/Conferences:we've enjoyed at Caltech each year] closer to home for many users of `SciPy <http://www.scipy.org>`_, `NumPy <http://numpy.scipy.org>`_ and `Python <http://www.python.org>`_ generally--with a similar focus and schedule.

 **Keynote Speaker: Travis Oliphant** - To kick off the first annual EuroSciPy, Travis Oliphant has agreed to deliver our keynote talk.
 Travis is the primary developer of the NumPy package and the author of the definitive Guide to NumPy.
 He was an early contributor to the documentation for the Numeric package and was one of the original authors of the SciPy_ package.
 He has a Ph.D. in Biomedical Engineering from the Mayo Clinic.
 He was an Assistant Professor of Electrical and Computer Engineering at Brigham Young University from 2001 to 2007, and directed the BYU Biomedical Imaging Lab.